SLSTFR/discord-report-bot/README.md

 And you can recall that messages from a particular user

 You dont need to create userReports.json it will create on by own

+Before the usage you need to install following packages by using npm: discord.js @discordjs/builders @discordjs/rest discord-api-types